Publishing Historical Records

 All new projects must publish a digital edition which provides online access to a searchable collection of all documents.
 The NHPRC encourages projects to provide free access to online editions.

-In January 2021, the NHPRC again partnered with the Mellon Foundation to launch the NHPRC-Mellon Start-Up Grants for Collaborative Digital Editions in African American, Asian American, Hispanic American, and Native American History program, with the aim of expanding cultural diversity in American history.
+In anticipation of its new Strategic Plan, NHPRC sought funding from the Andrew W. Mellon Foundation to launch its new NHPRC-Mellon Start-Up Grants for Collaborative Digital Editions in African American, Asian American, Hispanic American, and Native American History program, with the aim of expanding cultural diversity in American history.
 For details on how to apply, visit the current grant announcement here.